 The active ingredient in Transderm-V is Scopolamine.

-Inform the technician if you are to have an MRI when wearing a Transderm V patch.
+Inform the technician if you need an MRI wearing a Transderm V patch.

-Medication can impede natural sweating, increasing the risk of heat stroke while you are using the patch in extreme heat environments.
+Medication can impede natural sweating, increasing the risk of heat stroke while using the patch in extreme heat environments.
 Use with caution.